ctsmith2308/galvanize-contacts/README.md

     * Roberto Ortega, born on 10/17/2015.
 Llamas age faster than people.
 * Create a few `Contact`s:
     * Each `User` has an email address, which is their first name, a dot, then their last name at galvanize.com
-    * Kyle also has a mobile phone number, which 911.
+    * Kyle also has a mobile phone number, which is 911.
-    * Danny has a home phone number, which 0.
+    * Danny has a home phone number, which is 0.

 Dump the schema WITH the data overwrite `database_dump.sql` with it.